ismailtrm/searchStore/README.md

 ## Project Purpose
 The goal of this project is to scrape data from various websites using vanilla JavaScript and display the information in a user-friendly manner.

+## Scraping Method
+Unlike traditional scraping libraries that create a bot or client, this application performs scraping directly through `fetch` requests.
+This allows for dynamic interaction with source websites without the need for additional scraping tools.

 ## Development Status
 The frontend is still a work in progress, and I am actively looking for contributors to help improve it.
-If you are interested in contributing, please reach out.
+If you are interested in contributing, please [reach out](ismailtarim7@gmail.com).

-### Fetch Requests for Scraping
-The application makes use of `fetch` requests to scrape data.
-This approach allows for direct and dynamic interaction with the source websites to retrieve the necessary data.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.txt) file for details.